blooderscrew1/TrailerLovers/README.md

 tested on 1920x1080

-Activate horizontal scrolling
+Activate horizontal scrolling.
-columns: 10
+columns: 10.
-space between elements: 37
+space between elements: 37.

 Before you begin, make sure to have the following Add-on installed for an optimal theme experience.